yboyer/winn-project/README.md

   - Automatic Docker image build, push and deployment with shell scripts

 ### Cons
+  - No isomorphic support the Angular app (See [Universal](https://github.com/angular/universal))
-  - No server-side verifications about the transport object sent by others ways than the built website
+  - ~~No server-side verifications about the transport object sent by others ways than the built website~~ - See commit [00dd21](/../../commit/00dd21)
-  - ~~No checks on the date (eg when the arrival date is earlier than the departure date)~~ - See commit [c12ad9](/../../commit/c12ad9)
+  - ~~No checks on the date (eg when the arrival date is earlier than the departure date)~~ - See commit [c12ad9](/../../commit/c12ad9) but.... wait.. time travels are allowed ?!
   - No UX for the pending actions sent by clients

 ---